pixeltrap - Fotolia

 The Epicor ERP platform focuses primarily on midmarket businesses, mainly in manufacturing and distribution, retail and services.
 Based in Schenectady, N.Y., docSTAR develops collaborative cloud-based enterprise content management (ECM) and automated accounts payable applications, also primarily aimed at midmarket organizations.

 The combination of product capabilities and similar market focus made docSTAR a natural fit for Epicor, according to Kathy Crusco, Epicor's CFO and COO.
-Epicor will focus first on delivering docSTAR's automated accounts payable and ECM applications to manufacturing customers, followed shortly by distribution customers.
+Epicor will focus on delivering docSTAR's automated accounts payable and ECM applications to manufacturing customers, followed shortly by distribution customers.

 "We believe that this is a core capability that our Epicor ERP customers need and want, and we would like to be able to own the direction where the product is going," Crusco said.
 "They have a cloud solution that is very attractive and important for us because it marries up quite well with our cloud solution."